 1. Fluval Plant and Shrimp Stratum – Best Substrate for Planted Aquarium Tanks

-Beginners searching for the best substrate for planted aquarium tanks often choose Fluval Plant and Shrimp Stratum.
-It is made from porous volcanic soil that encourages strong root growth and beneficial bacterial colonies.
-This substrate also promotes water circulation around roots.
+Fluval Plant and Shrimp Stratum is made from porous volcanic soil that encourages strong root growth and beneficial bacterial colonies.
+It also promotes water circulation around roots, creating a balanced ecosystem for plants and fish.

-Its slightly acidic properties maintain optimal pH for most freshwater plants and fish.
-Lightweight granules make planting easy and prevent root compaction.
-Many aquarists use it in professional aquascaping projects.
+The slightly acidic properties maintain optimal pH for most freshwater plants and fish.
+Lightweight granules prevent root compaction and make planting easy.
+Species such as Java fern, Anubias, and dwarf hairgrass thrive in this substrate.

 Pros